 (e) One AP exam and one Other Achievement.

-(3) To qualify as an accomplishment for the purposes of 603 CMR 31.05 (1) and (2), a Student must meet or exceed the following levels of performance:
+(3) To qualify as an accomplishment for the purposes of 603 CMR 31.05 (1) and (2), a student must meet or exceed the following levels of performance:

 (a) A score of three on an AP exam;

-(b) A score on an SAT II exam determined by the Department to be comparable to a score of three on an AP exam where there exist SAT II and AP exams in the same subject area; provided that, in subject areas where there are no corresponding AP exams, a Student must achieve a score designated by the Department; The Department shall review and publish the required minimum scores for all SAT II exams every three (3) years.
+(b) A score on an SAT II exam determined by the Department to be comparable to a score of three on an AP exam where there exist SAT II and AP exams in the same subject area; provided that, in subject areas where there are no corresponding AP exams, a student must achieve a score designated by the Department; The Department shall review and publish the required minimum scores for all SAT II exams every three (3) years.

 (c) A Candidate may not count both an AP exam score and an SAT II exam score in the same subject area as accomplishments for the purposes of 603 CMR 31.04(2).